 Understanding what a mold inspection entails helps you make informed decisions about your property's health and safety.

-In 2025, the average cost of a professional mold inspection in the U.S. is approximately $670, with most homeowners paying between $302 and $1,045.
-However, prices can vary widely depending on the size of the property, the complexity of the inspection, and whether additional testing is required.
+In 2026, the average cost of a professional mold inspection in the U.S. is approximately $670, with most homeowners paying between $302 and $1,045.
+However, prices can vary widely depending on the property size, the complexity of the inspection, and whether additional testing is required.

 Typical Cost Ranges